shvartz311/ory-shortcuts/README.md

 1. Run powershell file `./install.ps1` which has automated nearly every step, but is untested.
 If anything fails, fix by hand or use [below instructions](#Set-up-a-little-more-by-hand)
-1. Copy windows Terminal settings from [here](./WindowsTerminalSettings.jsonc).
+1. Copy windows Terminal settings that you desire from [here](./WindowsTerminalSettings.jsonc).
 1. Might still need to install [Cascadia Code](https://docs.microsoft.com/en-us/windows/terminal/cascadia-code) for VS Code.
    It is now included in Windows Terminal though so you won't need it there.
    - Configure VS Code to use correct font `"terminal.integrated.fontFamily": "Cascadia Code PL"`